Niki and Gabi: 1995–2015: Early life and career beginnings

+2016–2019: Reality shows and Individual

 Niki and Gabi were cast in the YouTube Red comedy-drama web film Dance Camp as the characters of Mia and Mya respectively.
 Gabi released her debut solo single "Ever After" in July 2016.
-In January 2017, Niki and Gabi released their official debut single after removing their past two singles, called "First".
-In August 2017, they released the lead single off of their debut EP, called "RU".
-Niki was cast as Sadie in season 2 of the Hulu horror web television series Freakish.
-Blood Queens, a horror-comedy YouTube web series created by Gabi, premiered in October 2017 and has run for four seasons from 2017 to 2020.
+They were one of 2016’s Women’s Wear Daily top 10 beauty influencers.
+In January 2017, Niki and Gabi released their official debut single, "First".
+In August 2017, they released a single titled "R U" which served as the lead single from their first extended play.
+Niki was cast as Sadie in the second season of the Hulu horror web television series Freakish (2017).
+Blood Queens, a horror-comedy YouTube web series created by Gabi, which was also a spin-off of Scream Queens, premiered in October 2017 and has run for four seasons from 2017 to 2020.
 On June 4, 2018, Wet Seal collaborated with Niki and Gabi and launched a limited edition clothing called "Niki + Gabi for Wet Seal".
-The collection included everything from accessories and tops to dresses.
-In June 2018, they released the second single from their debut EP, called "Sleep It Off".
-Next month, they released their debut extended play, Individual, on 27 July 2018.
-It charted at number 14 on the Heatseekers Albums chart and number 32 on the Independent Albums chart.
-The EP contains two solo singles from the duo which are Niki's debut single "Let It Roar" and Gabi's second single "Flowers".
-In September 2018, Gabi was featured on Mina Tobias' track "Another One" with Kai Lucas, the same month, she released her single titled "Yacht".
-In the same month, Gabi appeared in the music video for Thank U, Next by Ariana Grande.
+The collection included accessories, tops and dresses.
+The same month, they released "Sleep it Off" as the second single from their EP.
+In July, they released their debut EP, Individual, which charted at number 14 on the Heatseekers Albums chart and number 32 on the Independent Albums chart.
+The EP contained two solo singles from the duo which are "Let It Roar" and "Flowers".
+In September, Gabi was featured on Mina Tobias' track "Another One" with Kai Lucas, the same month, she released a haters-diss track titled "Yacht".
+In October, Gabi appeared in the music video for Thank U, Next by Ariana Grande.
 Niki and Gabi signed to Abrams Artists Agency in 2019.
-In February 2019, Gabi released her valentine single, "Cold Room", which was written in 2016.
-In August 2019, Niki and Gabi released their comeback single, "Hair Tie".
-In December 2019, Niki released "Sad Holiday" as her first Christmas single.
+In February 2019, Gabi released "Cold Room", which was written in 2016.
+In August 2019, Niki and Gabi released their final single, "Hair Tie".
+In December 2019, Niki released a Christmas single titled "Sad Holiday".